 The car loan market is hotting up thanks to a spate of new affordable models entering the Australian market, but most young buyers still need a hand from mum and dad to get them over the line.
-Some parents help with the deposit and many are guarantors for their children's loans.

 Acting as a guarantor on a car loan may seem like a harmless gesture of goodwill.
 But should the main borrower fall behind on repayments, you may be left to foot a hefty bill.
 That's because when you co-sign a loan you're legally agreeing to be responsible for the payment of another person's debts.